 Luckily, the days are still long, with an average of 9 hours of sunshine for you to enjoy.

 Yes, Malta in September is very warm.
+Unlike other destinations, the cold weather is still a long way away.
 Temperatures are still high but the sensation of heat is mostly affected by the high levels of humidity, which make the air feel heavy, sticky, and stifling.
 Furthermore, UV rays are also high, making the sun beat down fiercely, which means it’s important to protect yourself by wearing hats, sunglasses, and sunscreen.

 The sea is also still warm and a great way to refresh yourself from the heat of the day.
 Do note that September often has very strong winds, which will cause undercurrents and wild seas.

 Those days when it rains might be cooler as the rain is falling, but the general sensation, once the rain has stopped, is that the air has become more humid and sticky.
 Don’t be shocked if rain showers also leave a coating of brown dust on cars, buildings, and streets once they dry up.
 This is a phenomenon known as ‘blood rain’ and is due to the Sahara sand that winds blow over.

-Yes, Malta is still very sunny in September.
-The weather tends to be warm and sunny, with high humidity and strong Southern winds.
-However, some days can bring with them sudden and unexpected rainfall which can be very heavy and cause low-lying areas around the island to flood.
+Yes, it’s still very sunny in September.
+The weather in Malta tends to be warm and sunny, with high humid levels and strong Southern winds.
+However, some days can bring with them sudden and unexpected rainfall, which can be very heavy and cause low-lying areas around the island to flood.

 Don’t worry about it getting too cold, as this is unlikely, although it can be considerably cooler than the previous summer months.

-Malta in September has a general atmosphere of summertime coming to an end, with locals trying to cram in as many summer-related activities as possible before they return back to school and their demanding jobs.
+Malta in September has a general atmosphere of summertime coming to an end, with locals trying to cram in as many activities as possible before they return to school and their demanding jobs following the summer holidays.